freddolino-lab/ipod/README.md

         * **Column 7** is the weighted mean signal for each merged EPOD.
 Here, the weighting is proportional to each replicate's EPODs' contributions to the length of the merged EPOD.
+            Note that in a genome browser like IGB, column 7 will be called the "signal" for each EPOD.
         * **Column 8** is a simple fraction of replicates in which *at least some* portion of each merged EPOD was represented.
+            Note that in most genome browsers, certainly in IGB, column 8 is called the "p-value".
+However, the numbers in column 8 are NOT p-values.
         * **Column 9** -- **NOTE**: This is usually the column of interest for filtering EPODs based on their reproducibility across replicates.
             Column 9 is a measure of how well-represented this EPOD was